YourFavouriteOreo/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Shell directory for task 0
+# Shell directory for the basics assignment
 This directory is to store all tasks for the shell basics assignment